Solving Fermat-type equations over quadratic fields: Introduction

 \subsection{Acknowledgements}

 I am extremely grateful to my advisor, Ekin \"{O}zman, for introducing me to the field, for her continuous support, and for her careful reading of this work.
-I would like to thank John Cremona for very helpful discussions on computing Bianchi modular forms.
+I would like to thank John Cremona for very helpful discussions on computing Bianchi modular forms and for his computational support, which allowed us to improve our bounds for two cases in Theorem \ref{mainthm3}.
 I would also like to thank Yasemin Kara for pointing out an error in an earlier version of this paper, and F{\i}rt{\i}na K\"{u}\c{c}\"{u}k for fruitful discussions on the cohomology of locally symmetric spaces.
-It is a pleasure to thank Galatasaray University Mathematics Department for their support.
-This work was supported by T\"{U}B\.ITAK (The Scientific and Technological Research Council of T\"{u}rkiye) Research Grant 122F413 and finalized under T\"{U}B\.ITAK 2214-A Grant No. 1059B142400663.
+I would like to thank the anonymous referee for careful reading and valuable suggestions which improved the exposition of this paper.
+Finally, many thanks to the University of Groningen, Bernoulli Institute for their hospitality.
+This work was supported by T\"{U}B\.ITAK (The Scientific and Technological Research Council of T\"{u}rkiye) Research Grant 122F413 and finalized with the support of T\"{U}B\.ITAK 2214-A Grant No. 1059B142400663.